0xhappyboy/Quaking/README.md

 # <center>💰 arbitrage </center>
-Comprehensive development framework for financial arbitrage trading and quantitative trading.
+Focus on the comprehensive development framework of financial arbitrage trading and quantitative trading.